 If it sounds to be good to be true, it probably is!
 Some trainers try and sell clients on far-reaching results that don’t require any work on the part of the owner.
 The truth is a good trainer will let dog owners know that the owner, as the dog's constant companion, is an important part of training team and that it’s essential that the owner participate to maintain consistency and learn the rules.
 As a professional dog trainer, I regularly talk to my clients about setting realistic expectations as well as the work they will need to do to ensure the dog’s success.

 By asking questions you will have the opportunity to learn more about the trainer as well as gauge the person's professionalism and communicative abilities.
 If the trainer can’t communicate well to you, chances are that the communication between trainer and dog will be lacking as well.

-Decide on a type of training
+Decide on a specific type of training

 From group classes and workshops, to private training sessions, to boarding your dog with a trainer for intensive work, understanding your options will help you set a training course for your dog as well as select an appropriate trainer.
 If your dog or pup needs to learn basic manners and obedience commands like sit, down, stay, and come AND if you are willing to do some homework to maintain your training, group classes with your trainer of choice can be a fun and affordable way to get your dog trained.

 Group classes, however, are not the place to work on more complicated behavioral issues like fear and aggression.
 If your dog has problem behaviors like fear and aggression, if you are seeking a more advanced level of training, or if your time is more restricted, private training sessions or board and training programs may be for you.

 Discuss the training options with your trainer and get a feel for what best meets your needs.
 The less work you do as the owner, the more you can expect to pay — but always keep in mind that you will have to do some work at home to ensure the training lasts.